 During the residency at LABoral, I worked in collaboration with architect Marlén López, co-founder of Laboratorio Biomimetico, a research and training space in Ladines.
 The Redes Natural Park—considered a Biosphere Reserve by UNESCO since 2001—was the place where we did field research into local species and their biological strategies to adapt to the harsh climate of mountains.
 An investigation into biomaterials was also incorporated to the project, whose physical components are made of bioplastic.
 I also received input from Prof. Tobias Seidl, full Professor of Bionics at the Westfälische Hochschule in Bocholt, Germany, with whom I developed the functional architecture of Plug-in Habitat.

-A kit of sensors measures the temperature and humidity within the plant’s dome shape.
-This data is sent to the modules that react with movement and light according to how these parameters change during a day cycle.
+A kit of sensors measured the temperature and humidity within the plant’s dome shape.
+This data was sent to the modules that reacted with movement and light according to how these parameters change during a day cycle.
 Its technical architecture uses a LoRaWAN network and Helium—a decentralised wireless IoT network and blockchain—to collect and store data from the plant.

 SECOND PHASE